Code-Institute-Submissions/Travel-with-Rajesh/README.md

 * Home page.
 On this home page users can find more information about the company and the people behind it.
 They can also find some reviews that people left after using the this company.
 * Trekking, here users can find all the different trekking that this company offers.
-* Tours, here users can find all the different tours that this campany offers.
+* Tours, here users can find all the different tours that this company offers.
 * Photo gallery, to show users the beautiful surrounding and give them an idea of what they can see on the way.
 * Contact Form, help them get in contact with the owner for information or book a tour.

 ### Existing Features

-Feature 1 - Allows useres to get an idea of what kind of campany it is and what oter people think of the company and there staff.
+Feature 1 - Allows useres to get an idea of what kind of company it is and what oter people think of the company and there staff.
 Feature 2 and 3 - Will give users a better idea of the kind of possibilities there are for there holiday in Nepal.
 They can see if it suits there expectations on what they would want to do on there holiday, by reading the difficulty range.
 Feature 4 - Allows users to get a sneakpeak in to the beautiful country and give them an idea of how the different regions look like.
 Feature 5 - Allows users to get more information or book a tour/ trekking for there holiday.
 By having them fill out the contact form,which allows the company to give feedback back to them.